charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-brands-python: __Example__

-    The ordinary function `#!python print()` will not work in `py4pd` (unless that you open PureData from the terminal).
+    The ordinary function `#!python print()` will not work in `py4pd` (unless you open PureData from the terminal).
 So if you want to debug or print some info from the PureData console you need to use `#!python pd.print`.

     ``` py